mboris96/periodic-internet-speedtest/README.md

 Check your `speedtest.log` file for full results, run `./checklast.sh` for most recent result.

-Check number of failed tests by using `failures.sh`.
+Check number of failed tests by using `./failures.sh`.

 Clear log by running `./clearlog.sh`.